Levi Hubbell: Biography

 Born in Ballston, New York, Hubbell graduated from Union College in 1827 and was admitted to the New York Bar.
 He practiced law with his brother at Canandaigua, New York.

-Hubbell was appointed adjutant general of the New York Militia from 1833 to 1836 by Governor William Marcy and served in the New York Assembly in 1841 as a Whig.
+Hubbell was appointed Adjutant General of New York from 1833 to 1836 by Governor William Marcy and served in the New York Assembly in 1841 as a Whig.

 In 1844, Hubbell moved to Milwaukee, Wisconsin Territory where he practiced law at Finch & Lynde.
 When Wisconsin was admitted to the union on May 29, 1848, he ran as an independent Democrat in the second district, which then included both Milwaukee and Dane counties and was elected as one of the Wisconsin Circuit Court judges, which at that time constituted the Wisconsin Supreme Court.
 Hubbell became chief justice of the supreme court after Alexander W. Stow left office.
 In 1853, however, when a new separate Supreme Court was being organized, Hubbell lost the nomination for a seat on the new court.